 resin

 It was an experiment...to see if a mixture of resin and catalyst would be strong enough to reinforce thin recyclable-twisted paper bags.
-The Face (below center) was was exciting to create, because it was a spontaneous add-on sculpture that was quick and rewarding to finish.
+The Face (below center) was exciting to create, because it was a spontaneous add-on sculpture that was quick and rewarding to finish.

 Resin is a thick liquid that needs a catalyst (hardener) to make the finished material strong and solid.